Art Exhibition: A Collection of Retired Muses: Guided tour on 2 December 2024

 Theme: A Collection of retired muses/ A Collection of retired muses

-RSVP: Send an email to dr Linda Brink at linda@akademie.co.za by Friday, 1 November 2024.
+RSVP: Send an email to Sanita Meyer at akademie@akademie.co.za by Saturday, 30 November 2024.

 Cost: Free